1j01/jspaint/README.md

 * Cross-platform
 * Unlimited undos/redos (as opposed to a measly 3 in Windows XP, or a measly 50 in Windows 7)
+* Undo history is *nonlinear*, which means if you undo and do something other than redo, the redos aren't destroyed.
+Instead, a new branch in the history tree is created.
+Jump to any point in history with <kbd>Ctrl+Shift+Y</kbd>
-* Autosaves a backup of your image.
-Only one backup per document tho, which doesn't give you a lot of safety.
-The browser may clear the canvas to free up memory, and I've implemented a check for this that prompts you to undo so hopefully you won't lose work.
-Still remember to save with **File > Save** or <kbd>Ctrl+S</kbd>!
+* Automatically keeps a backup of your image.
+Only one backup per image tho, which doesn't give you a lot of safety.
+Remember to save with **File > Save** or <kbd>Ctrl+S</kbd>!
+Manage backups with **File > Manage Storage**.
 * Edit transparent images!
 To create a transparent image, go to **Image > Attributes...** and select Transparent, then Okay, and then **Image > Clear Image** or use the Eraser tool.